md-irohas/tcppc-go/README.md

 given IP address and the given port, establishes connections from external hosts, and continues to receive packets until the connections are closed.

-I wrote this program to use as a honeypot for monitoring the payload of the arbitrary ports.
+I wrote this program to use as a honeypot for monitoring payloads of arbitrary ports.
 This may be "Re-inventing the wheel."
 If you know better utilities, please let me know.

 ## Installation

 ### Precompiled binary

-A precompiled binary for Linux is released.
+Precompiled binaries for Linux (x86_64) is released.
 See release page.

 ### Compile from source